 Question

-Resume Synonyms for Negotiated
+Resume Synonyms for Negotiate

 Want another word for Negotiate to use on your resume?
 Our team's compiled the most effective action verbs and synonyms you can use instead of the overused resume phrase, 'Negotiate'.